 Peiraiki is the seaside neighborhood on the peninsula that juts out between the main port and Zea Harbor.
 (Here, there are ruins of the fortification walls built in 394-391 BC and named after the 5th-century BC Athenian general Konon.)

-Kastella is the hill between the harbors of Mikrolimano and Zea; it feels like an island and is known for its church, dedicated to the prophet Elijah (Profitis Ilias).
+Kastella is the hill between the harbors of Mikrolimano and Zea (or Pasalimani); it feels like an island and is known for its church, dedicated to the prophet Elijah (Profitis Ilias).